Most of the information you have seen in the sections above is available in printed or downloadable form.

 ‘From us to you’ – bereaved families share their journey through grief

 ‘From Us to You’ has been written by families who want to share their personal knowledge of bereavement to support others experiencing similar feelings to their own.

 The MCT Diet is a specialised diet which is sometimes required by children for a short period of time in hospital after heart or chest surgery or for a short period of time at home.
 The medical staff at your child’s hospital will advise you if your child requires the diet and the dietitan will help you understand how to follow it and provide recipes and food supplements.
 This booklet is designed to be used in conjunction with the information and recipes from your dietitian.
 Do not follow this diet unless you have been instructed to do so by your child’s cardiology team.

 This booklet has been designed to help parents to prepare their children for a hospital visit through the use of books, toys and play activities.
 It also includes some practical tips which other parents have found useful in the hospital environment.

-Our Sports and exercise booklet is written primarily for parents, but it will also be useful for young people with single ventricle heart conditions.
-It aims to give overall guidance for leisure and school sports and exercise, and includes a chart which can be used by individual families to give an up-to-date personalised picture of what is safe for them.
+Our Sport and exercise booklet is written for young people with half a heart, parents, teachers and club leaders.
+It aims to give overall guidance for leisure and school sport and exercise, and includes a chart which can be used by individuals to give an up-to-date personalised picture of what is safe for them.